Skip to content

 • shopfloor.on_processing_end callbacks run after the server is released (servers_exit_at is stamped and job.previous_server is available).

-• LUMS COR requires CorrectedWIPStrategy on the shopfloor (set automatically by the builder).
+• LUMS COR and SLAR-Limit require CorrectedWIPStrategy on the shopfloor (set automatically by the builder).

 • SLAR is purely event-driven (no periodic trigger).